 Language learning aptitude (LLA) is the ability to effortlessly learn languages, which can lead to high language learning outcomes.
 In the words of Peter Skehan (1989), it is a “pre-programmed autonomous language learning ability” (p.
 33).
 The first thing to note about this definition is that aptitude and outcomes are distinct.
 That means that there are many individuals who possess high LLA, but have not had the opportunity or motivation to learn additional languages.
 Conversely, there are individuals whose impressive linguistic capabilities are the product of effort rather than predisposition.
 That said, however, LLA can predict learning outcomes to some extent.

 Another important distinction to make is that LLA is not quite the same thing as general intelligence.
-A number of empirical studies have found that LLA has a low moderate correlation (0.4 to 0.45) with measures of intelligence, indicating that the two constructs are related but not identical (Gardner & Lambert 1972, Skehan 1982).
+A number of empirical studies have found that LLA has a low moderate correlation (0.4 to 0.45) with measures of intelligence.
+This means that the two constructs are related but not identical (Gardner & Lambert 1972, Skehan 1982).
 It also seems that most individuals with outstanding linguistic performance have above-average intelligence, but not outstandingly so (Skehan 1998).
-Moreover, there have been several reports in the literature, about individuals who have mental retardation and yet are highly proficient in several languages (e.g., Smith & Tsimpli 1995).
+Moreover, there have been several reports in the literature about individuals who have mental retardation and yet are highly proficient in several languages (e.g., Smith & Tsimpli 1995).

-Aptitude research was quite popular in the 1950s and 1960s, at which time a number of aptitude tests were developed, with a view to using them to inform language teaching.
-The best known of these was the Modern Language Aptitude Test (MLAT), which was developed by John Caroll and Stanley Sapon in 1959.
+Aptitude research was quite popular in the 1950s and 1960s.
+At the time a number of aptitude tests were developed, and the idea was to use them to inform language teaching.
+The best known of these tests is the Modern Language Aptitude Test (MLAT), which was developed by John Caroll and Stanley Sapon in 1959.
 This was originally used for screening applicants for the US Foreign Service Institute.
 Another version of the test, the MLAT-Elementary, was used for selecting and streaming children in language programmes in primary education.
 The Pimsleur Language Aptitude Battery, or PLAB, was another aptitude test used in secondary education settings.
 However, the decline of structural linguistics, on which these tests were based, and the arguably non-democratic ways in which LLA testing was being used, meant that aptitude testing fell into decline in more recent years.

 Components of Language Learning Aptitude

 So far I have discussed Language Learning Aptitude as a singular construct, and this makes sense in the interest of efficiency.
 However, LLA research has always viewed aptitude as a composite construct, which brings together several components.
-An influential model of language learning aptitude, which has been put forward by Peter Skehan (1998), distinguishes between three main components: phonemic coding ability, language analytic ability, and memory (Figure 1).
+An influential model of language learning aptitude, by Peter Skehan (1998), distinguishes between three main components: phonemic coding ability, language analytic ability, and memory (Figure 1).

 Phonemic Coding Ability

-Perhaps counter-intuitively, different languages make different distinctions between sounds: e.g., Russians do not distinguish between /f/ and /θ/, and to a Greek /i:/ (as in “sheep”) and /ı/ (as in “ship”) sound the same.
+Perhaps counter-intuitively, different languages make different distinctions between sounds.
+For example, Russians do not distinguish between /f/ and /θ/, and to a Greek ear /i:/ (as in “sheep”) and /ı/ (as in “ship”) sound the same.
 Roughly speaking, the Phonemic Coding Ability refers to the ability to tell certain sounds apart, even if one’s mother language does not discriminate between them.
-It appears that at the early stages of instruction, individuals with a highly developed Phonemic Coding Ability strongly outperform their peers, but this advantage wears off in the higher levels of linguistic proficiency.
-In other words, it seems to function as a threshold of sorts, which is necessary but not sufficient for high linguistic outcomes.
+It appears that individuals with a highly developed Phonemic Coding Ability strongly outperform their peers at the early stages of instruction.
+However, this advantage wears off in the higher levels of linguistic proficiency.
+In other words, a strong Phonemic Coding Ability may be necessary but not sufficient for exceptional linguistic outcomes.

 Language Analytic Ability

 The second component of LLA is Language Analytic Ability.
-This is defined as “the capacity to infer rules of language and make linguistic generalizations or extrapolations” from linguistic input (Skehan 1998: 204).
-As seen in Figure 1, the Language Analytic Ability appears to have a linear and monotonic relation to linguistic proficiency.
+Skehan defines this as “the capacity to infer rules of language and make linguistic generalizations or extrapolations” from linguistic input (1998: 204).
+As you can see in Figure 1, the Language Analytic Ability appears to have a linear and monotonic relation to linguistic proficiency.
 That is, the greater the Language Analytic Ability an individual possesses, the likelier it is that this individual will have a high linguistic proficiency.
-However, because this relation is linear, it seems that the Language Analytic Ability cannot adequately explain the outstanding linguistic proficiency of hyperpolyglots, unless additional factors are taken into account.
+However, this relation is linear.
+This means that the Language Analytic Ability alone cannot adequately explain the outstanding linguistic proficiency of hyperpolyglots, unless additional factors are taken into account.